vectordotdev/vector/rfcs/2021-08-29-8381-vrl-iteration-support.md

     # Mapping an object requires you to return a two-element array, the first
     # being the string to which the key is set, the second the value of the
     # record.
+    #
+    # This invariant will be checked at compile-time.
     [tag, value]
 }